 Should you use a tampon?

-First things first: we take that bit about the rusty metal pole back.
-You really don’t need to be scared of tampons.
+Okay, we take that bit about the rusty metal pole back.
+You really don’t need to be scared of using tampons.
 Honestly, we love tampons (but only when they’re organic and toxin-free, wink wink…) and believe tampons are the best option when it comes to the weird and wonderful world of period products.
 With a tampon in, you can’t feel the blood seeping out.
 You don’t have to worry about your knickers getting twisted and blood collecting straight onto your jeans or the chair you’re sitting on.
 You can go swimming.
 You can let a single, unused tampon fall out of your bag and watch immature men react like you just threw a radioactive cockroach on the ground.

-Getting the sucker inside you: a step by step guide
+Getting the sucker inside you: a step by step guide to using tampons

-We’re going to rather egotistically assume you’re using OHNE tampons.
+We’re going to rather egotistically assume you’re using ohne tampons.
 If you’re not, the details about the wrappers might be a little different but the tampons themselves should function in basically the same way.

 - Remove the tampon from its wrapper by holding the rounded end in one hand and peeling the centre strip before removing the wrapper from either end.

 - Pull the tampon string downwards, giving it a little tug to make sure it’s secure!